Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Mississippi homeowners at 90 days should treat this as the final comfortable window.
 Every day closer to the 120-day mark is a day closer to the published notice, the sale date, and the permanent loss of the property.

-After 120 days of delinquency, the servicer can issue the foreclosure notice.
-Mississippi requires publication of the notice in a local newspaper once per week for three consecutive weeks, with the first publication at least 30 days before the sale date.
-The homeowner receives written notice of the sale.
+After 120 days of delinquency, the servicer can issue the foreclosure notice under Miss.
+Code Ann. § 89-1-55.
+That statute requires publication of the notice in a newspaper of general circulation in the county once per week for three consecutive weeks on the same day each week, plus posting at the county courthouse door.
+The sale must occur within one week of the last publication — if postponed past that window, the § 89-1-55 process must restart.
+Miss.
+Code Ann. § 89-1-59 preserves the homeowner's right to reinstate through the sale date.
 There is no lawsuit filed, no summons to respond to, and no court hearing — the non-judicial process runs outside the court system entirely.

 Once the sale date is set, the homeowner has only the tools described above — forbearance, modification during the notice period, short sale, deed-in-lieu — to stop or avoid the sale.
 The sale date can be postponed by the trustee (typically by announcement at the scheduled location), but postponement requires active servicer agreement, not simply a homeowner's request.